-Detecting Scenes and Extracting Audio
+Detecting Scenes, Extracting Audio, and Capturing Snapshots

-To assist with the editing process, CyberLink PowerDirector can detect scenes in your video clips or extract the audio from them.
+CyberLink PowerDirector can detect scenes in your video clips or extract the audio from them.
+You can also capture screen snapshots from video clips for use in your video projects.
 These new clips are displayed, separately from the original clips, in the media library.